Advice from HPAA members on what to do before losing access to HP internal systems...

 Over many layoff

-cycles, few members reported finding another HP job.
+cycles, few members have reported finding another HP job.
 Here's why:

-through your organization -- and then people fall out either from a performance perspective or whatever."
+organization, and then people fall out either from a performance

 Members advise that you